Healthy Recipes Blog

 Instructions

-• In a small bowl, combine the kosher salt, paprika, thyme, oregano, onion powder, garlic powder, and cayenne.
+• Preheat the oven to 425°F. In a small bowl, combine the kosher salt, paprika, thyme, oregano, onion powder, garlic powder, and cayenne.

-• Sprinkle the salmon fillets with the seasoning mixture, pressing with your fingers to help the coating adhere.
+• Pat the salmon fillets dry with paper towels.
+Sprinkle them with the seasoning mixture, pressing with your fingers to help the coating adhere.

 • Heat the butter in a large 12-inch well-seasoned cast iron skillet over medium heat.
 Swirl to coat.